A

 you are fastidious about the neatness of your home then CBR’s unique,

-water-repellent coat and his love of playing in water combine to make him
+water-repellent coat and his love of playing in water combine to make

-comfortable with a less than immaculate house.
+have to be comfortable with a less than immaculate house.

 You